saidat-tech/Asset-Inventory-System-on-AWS-EC2/README.md

 ## 6 Conclusion
 This deployment on AWS EC2 with PM2 and Automation Backups, demonstrate my understanding of the Reliability Pillar of the AWS Well-Architectured Framework.

+## Key Takeaways

+This project demonstrates the ability to:

+- Deploy and operate cloud-based applications on AWS
+- Implement DevOps reliability practices
+- Manage application processes in production environments
+- Automate operational tasks using Linux scheduling tools
+- Maintain system uptime through process management and monitoring